MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### Samples
 When you create or edit a rule, the **Sample** panel displays on the right side of the page.
 This panel has two sections: *payload sample* and *score sample*.

-- To see only the sample variables you use in your rule, click **Show used variables** at the top of the panel.
+- To view the sample variables you have used in your rule, click **Show used variables** at the top of the panel.

 - To view all variables, click **Show all variables**.